Greenstand/treetracker-web-map-client/README.md

 ## Test Driven Development

-We encourage Test Driven Development, with tool like Cypress, especially the component tool of Cypress, and the [intercept](https://docs.cypress.io/api/commands/intercept) API, it's been pretty easy to mock and build the case for tests, so we can write the test case first, let the case fail and then implement the real code.
+We encourage Test Driven Development with tools like Cypress, especially the component tool of Cypress, and the [intercept](https://docs.cypress.io/api/commands/intercept) API.
+It's been pretty easy to mock and build the case for tests, so we can write the test case first, let the case fail and then implement the real code.

 ### Glossary

-- Unit test: tests against a single class, object, function or file, covering the most small unit in codebase.
+- **Unit test**: tests against a single class, object, function or file, covering the most small unit in codebase.
 It's good practice to code in TDD, but we don't enforce writing a unit test for every unit.
 Use Cypress component-testing to cover component units and Jest test to cover model file and utility functions.

-- Integration test: test a single piece of functionality in the app, like: a page, a module, an API endpoint.
+- **Integration test**: test a single piece of functionality in the app, like a page, module, or an API endpoint.
 We require an integration test for every page.
-Use Cypress for page integration tests
+Use Cypress for page integration tests.

-- End to End test: test the real app like a human being, against real app/environment.
+- **End to End test**: test the real app like a human being, against real app/environment.
 We will implement few a E2E tests to cover the most basic workflow, like: visit the root of the website, then jump into the detailed pages.
 Use Cypress to cover E2E tests.

 ### Test File Naming Conventions